-There were many attributable factors going on in my life leading up to that period.
+There were many factors going on in my life at that time.

-When my sleep was bad for several days this triggered episodes of sleep paralysis.
+When my sleep was bad, I experienced episodes of sleep paralysis.
 I remember vividly the first time it happened.

-I was sleeping in bed alone and woke up in the middle of the night in my pitch black room.
-I was convinced there was someone in the room, I heard mumbled voices that didn’t make much sense, but sounded as though they were being replayed on the slow speed of a tape recorder.
+I was sleeping in bed alone, and I woke up in the middle of the night in my pitch black room.
+I was sure there was someone in the room with me, I could hear mumbled voices, that didn’t make much sense, but sounded as though they were being replayed on the slow speed of a tape recorder.

-Minutes or seconds seemed longer.
-Time slowed down.
+Minutes or seconds seemed like hours.
+I couldn’t get my state to shift.
 But then it passed.
 I think I fell back asleep, but I’m not sure.
 It left me exhausted and drained.

-I was worried about what had happened and it took a while before I had a diagnosis.
+I was worried the following day about what had happened and it took me several episodes before my disorder was identified.

-If you don’t sleep well or suffer from insomnia, what’s behind it?
-It’s a symptom of something.
+If you don’t sleep well or suffer from insomnia, what’s your unconscious saying to you?
+There is usually an underlying cause.

 Further reading about sleep paralysis